How to Become an Occupational Health Nurse

 Learn about the many career advancement opportunities for an occupational health nurse.

-Occupational Health Nurse Basics
+Occupational Health Nurse At a Glance

 What you’ll do: An occupational health nurse (OHN) specializes in promoting health and safety practices in the work place.
 Bringing their health care expertise and business knowledge to a wide range of work environments, occupational health nurses deliver health and safety programs and services that help prevent illness, injury and environmental hazards inside organizations.